All Episodes

 Oh, for your life, forever, forever and ever.

-But you know, this goes back to your point.
+But, you know, this goes back to your point.

 I mean, it's an extraordinary bar, low one, as you say.

-We know that donors had access to her and she deleted emails that clearly were related to work.
+We know that donors had access to her, and she deleted emails that clearly were related to work.

-Um these are all things that ought to be a disqualifier for office.
+These are all things that ought to be a disqualifier for office.

-It's extraordinary reading the New York Times and other places that keep saying, Well, look, there's no real evidence she did anything wrong here.
+But because the media often is always making excuses for her, it's extraordinary reading the New York Times and other places that keep saying, well, look, there's no real evidence she did anything wrong here.

-Um and they keep talking about how, well, the Clintons probably ought to sever their ties a little bit more with the Clinton Foundation.
+And they keep talking about how, well, the Clintons probably ought to sever their ties a little bit more with the Clinton Foundation.

 All of that is missing the bigger point about what we've already caught her doing and how it ought to be a disqualifier.